-Risk governance is the architecture used to support risk-based decision making and oversight across all operations of the Society, whereas risk culture relates to the behaviours and attitudes of colleagues in making these decisions.
-These structures, disciplines and values support the Board in its fiduciary responsibility for risk oversight and delegate authority to management for day-to-day decision making.
+Risk governance is the process followed to support risk based decision making and oversight across all of our operations, whereas risk culture relates to the behaviours and attitudes of colleagues in making these decisions.
+Appropriate structures, facets and our values support the Board in discharging their accountability for risk oversight, with management responsible for day to day decision making.